West Street pedestrian bridges: Rector Street Bridge

-Robert F. Douglass Bridge
+Robert R. Douglass Bridge

 Designs for the new, permanent West Thames Street Bridge, near the entrance of the Brooklyn–Battery Tunnel, were created in 2009 by SHoP Architects.
 The bridge would run diagonally between the northeast and southwest corners of West and West Thames Streets.
 SHoP Architects' design was later scrapped, and a newer design was created in 2013 by WXY Architecture and Weidlinger Associates.
-The 230 ft bridge, officially the Robert F. Douglass Bridge, allows pedestrians to cross over West Street from West Thames Street in Battery Park City to Joseph P. Ward Street in the Financial District.
+The 230 ft bridge, officially the Robert R. Douglass Bridge, allows pedestrians to cross over West Street from West Thames Street in Battery Park City to Joseph P. Ward Street in the Financial District.
 The bridge is a two-span lenticular truss bridge designed by Thornton Tomasetti and WXY Architecture.

 The West Thames Street Bridge replaced the Rector Street Bridge.
 Construction of the new bridge began at the end of November 2016.
 The construction cost of the West Thames Street Bridge has increased over time.
 It was estimated to be $45.1 million in September 2016, though was previously estimated in November 2015 to cost $27.5 million.
 Funding for the bridge includes $33 million from the Lower Manhattan Development Corporation (with funding reduced towards “New York City Parks and Open Space"), and $8.25 million from the Battery Park City Authority.
 Work on the West Thames Street Bridge was initially scheduled to be completed by fall 2018.
 However, in August 2018, it was announced that the bridge's completion was delayed due to a weld defect, and would not be completed before spring 2019.
 In May 2019, the first pieces of the bridge were delivered to the site and installed.
 It was completed by late 2019.

-On June 11, 2021, the bridge was dedicated in honor of Robert F. Douglass.
+On June 11, 2021, the bridge was dedicated in honor of Robert R. Douglass.
 Douglass, who died 2016, was an early advocate for lower Manhattan as a senior advisor to Governor Nelson A. Rockefeller from 1965 to 1972 and later as a founding member and chairman of the Downtown Alliance and board member of the Lower Manhattan Development Corporation.
 The idea of naming the bridge in Douglass’ honor came from Charles J. Urstadt, the first chairman of the Battery Park City Authority.